Molmed/release-ccharp/README.md

 The GitHub repo of the application must have the branch structure described in https://github.com/Molmed/release-tools.

 Input data, e.g. paths, confluence space key, are stored in the release_ccharp.config file.

+It have to be .config files in location:
+``<root_path>/<repo-name>/buildconfig/release-tools.config``
+``<root_path>/<repo-name>/buildconfig/confluence-tools.config``

+The rest of the folder structure will be creating when running the workflow the first time.

 I have tried to write the code platform independent, although it has only been tested on C# applications.